 DATE CHANGES.
 You may change your trip dates after booking, subject to availability at HorseWorks’ discretion.

 TRAVEL INSURANCE (TRIP INSURANCE) that covers ALL the costs of your trip is strongly recommended in case of cancellation as HorseWorks has a no-refund policy.
+Travel insurance is the responsibility of and at the discretion of the participant.
+Travel insurance that covers all the costs of your trip is strongly recommended in case your trip is canceled for any reason.

 HELMET POLICY.
 Helmets are required and all participants are encouraged to wear helmets, as per Certified Horsemanship Association guidelines.
 Participants should bring their own helmets to ensure a safe fit and good hygiene (See Packing List).
 Participants over 18 years of age who decline to wear a helmet must sign HorseWorks’ Helmet Liability Release as per Certified Horsemanship Association guidelines prior to participating in any activities.